Patch-Based Inference: Deploying on New Scans

 patch_config = PatchConfig(**config_dict)

-Load the exported learner which contains both the model architecture and best weights.
+Load the exported learner trained on all labeled data in the prerequisite notebook.
+It contains both the model architecture and the trained weights.

 Two options: 1.
-Local file: Load best_learner.pkl exported during training 2.
-MLflow: Download from MLflow artifacts (for experiment tracking workflows)
+Local file: Load models/final_learner.pkl exported by the cross-validation notebook 2.
+MLflow: Download final_learner.pkl from the final run’s artifacts (for experiment-tracking workflows)

 # Option 1: Load from local file